9ayman/Previous-Names/README.md

-# Discord Nickname Tracker Bot
+# Discord Prev Names Bot

 This is a simple Discord bot that tracks the previous usernames of users in your server.
 Whenever a user changes their nickname, the bot will automatically save their previous nickname along with the timestamp of the change.
 You can then use a command to retrieve the list of previous nicknames for a particular user.